-An MLP is an entity that, if it satisfies a qualifying income test described below and in the Fund's SAI, is classified as a partnership under the, Internal Revenue Code of 1986, as amended (the "Code") the partnership interests or "units" of which are traded on securities exchanges like shares of corporate stock.
+An MLP is an entity that, if it satisfies a qualifying income test described below and in the Fund's SAI, is classified as a partnership under the Code; the partnership interests or "units" of which are traded on securities exchanges like shares of corporate stock.
 To be treated as a partnership for U.S. federal income tax purposes, an MLP must receive at least 90% of its income from qualifying sources such as interest, dividends, income and gain from mineral or natural resources activities, income and gain from the transportation or storage of certain fuels, and, in certain circumstances, income and gain from commodities or futures, forwards and options with respect to commodities.
 For this purpose, mineral or natural resources activities include exploration, development, production, mining, refining, marketing and transportation (including pipelines) of oil and gas, minerals, geothermal energy, fertilizer, timber or industrial source carbon dioxide.